Hallucination Detection in Foundation Models for Decision-Making: A Flexible Definition and Review of the State of the Art: Foundation Models Making Decisions

 \subsection{Robotics}

-Foundation models have also been used in the robotics domain for object detection, affordance prediction, grounding, navigation, and communication. \citet{ichter2023do} are motivated by the issue of misalignment between the capabilities of a robot and what an LLM believes it is capable of performing.
+Foundation models have also been used in the robotics domain for object detection, affordance prediction, grounding, navigation, and communication.
+An example of a robot deployed with LVLM capabilities and potential hallucinations is shown in Figure~\ref{fig:app_hall_robot_example} of Appendix~\ref{sec:app_robotics}. \citet{ichter2023do} are motivated by the issue of misalignment between the capabilities of a robot and what an LLM believes it is capable of performing.
 Because LLMs may not specifically be trained with data from the robot it is to be deployed on, there is a gap in the model's understanding and the true capacity of the robot, which could lead to hallucinated generations that cannot feasibly be used at runtime.
 The authors propose SayCan as a method to combine the general knowledge of LLMs with the specific capabilities of a robot in the real-world.
 Specifically, an LLM is given a task in text form, and is asked to output a list of smaller actions to take in order to complete said task successfully.
 To constrain the LLM to generate possible actions available to the robot, they assume access to (1) the probability distribution of next tokens to generate from the model, and (2) a set of available skills on the robot, with which they compute the probability of the LLM generating each of the skills next.
 SayCan greedily selects the action that has the highest product of the next token probability from the LLM and the probability of the action actually successfully being executed in the environment, until the model predicts it has completed the task.

 Rather than relying purely on textual context, PaLM-E, proposed by~\citet{driess2023palme}, is a multi-modal model that converts various sensor inputs (\eg~images) to a token-space embedding that is combined with instruction embeddings to be input to a PaLM LLM~\cite{chowdhery2023palm}.
-PaLM is used to either answer questions about the surroundings of the robot, or to plan a sequence of actions to perform to complete a task. \citet{driess2023palme} further acknowledge that the multi-modality of their PaLM-E architecture leads to increased risk of hallucinations.
+PaLM is used to either answer questions about the surroundings of the robot, or to plan a sequence of actions to perform to complete a task. \citeauthor{driess2023palme} further acknowledge that the multi-modality of their PaLM-E architecture leads to increased risk of hallucinations.